JMiah26/The-Garden-of-Whispers/README.md

 ## What I Learned

-This project helped me improve my understanding of:
+This project helped me improve my understanding of

 - Horror game design
 - Level design
 - Puzzle design
 - Environmental storytelling
-- Planning a game project
+- Game project planning
-- Thinking about how atmosphere can affect the player experience
+- How atmosphere affects player experience

 ## Future Improvements

-If I continued this project, I would like to:
+If I continue this project, I would like to

-- Make it more playable in Unreal Engine
+- Build a more playable version in Unreal Engine
 - Create more 3D models and environments
-- Improve the puzzle ideas
+- Improve the puzzle design
 - Add better enemy behaviour
 - Make the world feel more detailed and immersive

-## Why I Like This Project
+## Why This Project Matters to Me

-I like this project because it matches my interest in environment art, world-building, and game development.
-It gave me the chance to think about how a game world, its story, and its gameplay can all work together.
+I like this project because it connects with my interest in environment art, world building, and game development.
+It gave me the chance to explore how story, setting, and gameplay can work together in one experience.